 - Awana (Tuesday 6:15pm).

 As a family that gathers regularly to worship our Savior, Jesus Christ, we value growing in Christ through the regular study of his Word.
-We do in this in Bible studies throughout the week and in the hour prior to our Sunday gathered worship.
+We do this in Bible studies throughout the week and in the hour prior to our Sunday gathered worship.

-We look forward to getting to know you and studying God’s Word together with you in this hour before our gathered worship.
+While our Sunday school classes are on pause right now for the summer, we look forward to getting to know you and studying God’s Word together with you in this hour before our gathered worship.